NathanHauw/Pycharm-game/README.md

 # Turned-Based Game
-My first experience with game development, exploring the Pygame framework in the PyCharm IDE
+My first experience with game development, exploring the Pygame framework in the PyCharm IDE</br>

-### Extracting Turned-Based Game.zip will allow to run the whole code with the appropriate file names
+**Turned-Based Game.zip** contains all the necessary assets with the correct file names and hierarchy to run the game.
-Meanwhile, main.py is the main code for the game and img.zip is the compressed image folder for all the used sprites in the game
+Meanwhile, **main.py** is the main code for the game, and **img.zip** is a compressed folder for all the used sprites/images in the game